 Black pepper is used as a spice in nearly all the world’s cuisines as a pungent, spicy, heating agent for food due to the presence of capsaicin and piperine.
-Teasings of citrus and wood also add to black pepper’s allure.
-Black peppercorns can be used whole in stews, soups, stocks, and pickles.
+Teasings of citrus and wood also add to the hickory smoked black pepper’s allure.
+Smoked black peppercorns can be used whole in stews, soups, stocks, and pickles.

 |Ingredients||Smoked black peppercorns.|

 |Recommended Applications||This Smoked Black Peppercorn is a great addition to grilled meat, in Bloody Mary’s, salsa, soups or on vegetables.
 It can also be used as a finishing pepper or added to seasoning blends or rubs.
 This versatile condiment brings a smooth smoky flavor to any dish, as it is naturally smoked over hickory wood.|